zwc1625/programming-univbasics-2-statement-if-end-nyc01-seng-ft-080320/README.md

   => 2020-02-25 09:07:47 -0500
 ```

-And can be it can be converted to either:
+And it can be converted to either:

 ```sh
 2.6.1 :003 > current_time.to_s